radekstepan/coding-challenges/amazon/promotions/README.md

 Our marketing team want to offer promotions as an incentive for our customers to purchase these items.

-  If you spend over £60, then you get 10% of your purchase If you buy 2 or more lavender hearts then the price drops to £8.50
+    If you spend over £60, then you get 10% off your purchase.
+    If you buy 2 or more lavender hearts then the price drops to £8.50.

 Our check-out can scan items in any order, and because our promotions will change, it needs to be flexible regarding our promotional rules.